ucsd-progsys/liquidhaskell/README_MAINTAINERS.md

 git log <tag_of_latest_release>.. liquid-prelude
 ```

-Check that Liquid Haskell is buildable.
+Check that Liquid Haskell is buildable and that tests pass.

 ```
 cabal build all
+cabal test liquidhaskell-boot
+scripts/test/test_plugin.sh
 ```

 Update installation instructions in the `docs/mkDocs/docs/install.md`.